norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

     return View();
 }

-NOTE - The call to GetAll is redundant in it's currently incarnation and can therefore safely be removed.
+**OBSERVATION** - The call to GetAll is redundant in it's currently incarnation and can therefore safely be removed.

 This would be an obvious place to insert the validation code as the controller is the point of entry into the back end business logic.
 This would prevent invalid requests from being carried over into the service and enable the view to be modified to signify the error/s.